Validating full-spectrum fitting with a synthetic integral-field spectroscopic observation of the Milky Way: Discussion

 \section{Discussion}

-\subsection{Systematic Offsets in the Kinematics Recovery}
+\subsection{Systematic offsets in the kinematics recovery}

 In Fig.~\ref{fig:galaxymapkin}, we show the deviations between the kinematics map from \ppxf{} and the true values.
-To better illustrate the offsets of each moment, we plot their residuals as a function of true velocity dispersion $\sigma_{\rm{true}}$ in Fig.~\ref{fig:kinvsdispersionallcase}, in which the y-axis value is calculated by \ppxf{} fitted value subtracting the true value.
+To better illustrate the offsets of each moment, we plot their residuals as a function of true velocity dispersion $\sigma_{\rm{true}}$ in Fig.~\ref{fig:kinvsdispersionallcase}, in which the y-axis is calculated by \ppxf{} fitted value subtracting the true value.
 Each data point represents one Voronoi bin.
-The blue dotted lines represent the instrumental dispersion (\instdispersion{}) in MUSE spectral resolution.
+The blue dotted lines represent the instrumental dispersion (\instdispersion{}) based on spectral resolution.
 We also plot the zero-line in red to guide the eyes.
-The first row demonstrates the results in Fig.~\ref{fig:galaxymapkin}, and it clearly shows the systematic offsets for each moment: $\Delta$\vlos{} increases with $\sigma_{\rm{true}}$, and \dispersion{} is overestimated for most of the Voronoi bins; as for $h_3$ and $h_4$, the residuals have a slight positive slope with \truedispersion{}.
+The first row demonstrates the results in Fig.~\ref{fig:galaxymapkin}, and it clearly shows the systematic offsets for each moment: $\Delta$\vlos{} increases with $\sigma_{\rm{true}}$, and \dispersion{} is overestimated for most of the Voronoi bins; as for $h_3$ and $h_4$, the residuals have a slight positive gradient.